davidpatrickrose/au-limitation/au-limitation-1.md

 means the terms and conditions constituting the legally binding agreement that incorporates this document.

 ### Amount
-means the liability cap described in the Agreement provision importing this document.
+means the liability cap described in the Provision.

 ### Compulsory Condition
 means any term or condition that by law cannot be limited or excluded.